nystudio107/craft-emptycoalesce/docs/docs/README.md

         composer require nystudio107/craft-emptycoalesce

-3. Install the plugin via `./craft install/plugin empty-coalesce` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Connect.
+3. Install the plugin via `./craft install/plugin empty-coalesce` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Empty Coalesce.

 You can also install Empty Coalesce via the **Plugin Store** in the Craft Control Panel.